Loading

 Even the tiniest babies learn by watching and ‘chatting’ with the people close to them.
 The more you talk and play with them every day the better!

-Benefits For Toddlers
+Benefits For Pre-Schoolers

 Toddlers are often balls of energy who want to know more about the world around them.
 Many are finding out what their bodies can do and are enjoying new sounds and words.
 Playing with people they are safe with and that they trust, gives them confidence to explore and try new things.